suinleelab/AIControl.jl/README.md

 *Example command:*
 `samtools sort -o example.bam.sorted example.bam`

-**Step 3.1: If your bam is aligned against different hg38 ...**
+**Step 3.1: If AIControl reports an error for a mismatch of genome assembly**
+You are likely here, because the AIControl script raised an error.
+The error is most likely caused by a mismatch of genome assembly that your dataset and control datasets are mapped to.
 Our control datasets are mapped to the hg38 from [the UCSC repository](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
-Sometimes your bam file is mapped to the hg38 genome, but to a slightly differet version or different ordering of chromosomes (a.k.a. non-lexicographic).
+On the other hand, your bam file is probably mapped to a slightly differet version of the hg38 assembly or different ordering of chromosomes (a.k.a. non-lexicographic).
 For instance, if you download a bam file directly from the ENCODE website, it is mapped to a slightly different chromosome ordering of hg38.
 A recommended way of resolving this issue is to extract a fastq file from your bam file, go back to step 1, and remap it with bowtie2 using the UCSC hg38 assembly. `bedtools` provides a way to generate a `.fastq` file from your `.bam` file.

 *Example command:*
 `bedtools bamtofastq  -i example.bam -fq example.fastq`